 Legendary, gathering enchanted herbs on Midsummer night was considered magical.
 Also doing it at sunrise, when the morning dew is still around can be beneficial, as the herbs stay the most fragrant.

-5. Honor Faeries and nature spirits
+5. Honor Faeries and Nature Spirits

-The summer solstice has been long considered the best time to communicate with faeries.
+Litha has been long considered the best time to communicate with faeries.
 In old times, people used to fear nature spirits and actually protect themselves from their tricks.
 They lit fires to stay safe from these magical beings and carried iron and steel amulets that ward them from the fae.

 After Shakespeare’s “A Midsummer’s Night Dream” faeries started to be portrayed as allies and acknowledged for their magical attributes.

-To attract faeries to your life you can use a little bit of faery magick.
+To attract faeries to your life you can use a little bit of faery magic.
 As nature spirits, they love a joyful atmosphere, music, and dance.
 They are mostly connected with water, earth, and air elements and are sensitive to fire.
 You can make a special place in your garden dedicated to these little helpers.
 Plant fragrant and colorful flowers and make some offerings.

 Faeries love sweets.
 They enjoy good honey, cakes, hazelnuts, apple, berries, sweet juices, and syrups.
 You can leave them a simple offering and start building a magical relationship that will flourish in the future.